As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

 January is the month my fingers get itching to plant onion seed.
 Luckily there are a few things you can plant by seed as early as January here in the PNW, even earlier in milder parts.
-In this post, I will teach you how I plant onion seed indoors.
-It is usually the first thing I plant in the dead of winter.
+They are usually the first thing I plant in the dead of winter.
 Other things that may be started this month by seed are celery, artichoke, asparagus and hot peppers.

 I sow most of my seeds using two methods, Winter Sowing and also indoors using your standard seed starting Equipment.
 Please see these two article for more information on both methods: Seed Starting 101: Winter Sowing in which I share how I use milk jugs outdoors as mini greenhouses to start seed and my post about Seed Starting Equipment lists more detail about equipment needed to start your seeds indoors.
 It also covers what type of soil I use for starting seeds.

 This year for storage onions, I will be growing Talon F1, Cortland F1 and Red Bull F1.
 I have grown all of these before and they have all grown well for me.
 The Red Bull kept the longest in storage before sprouting, so I always grow a lot of it, even though we prefer the yellow onions.
-I will also grow Walla Walla Sweet onions for fresh eating.
+Some other well know varities of storage aka keeping onions, are Copra and Patterson.
+The Walla Walla’s are a sweet onion, and will only be used for fresh eating.

 For planting onion seed, I like to use seed tray inserts that are approximately 4″ x 6″ or 5″x5″.
 Draw 4 furrows about a 1/2″ deep the length of the tray.
 Plant the onion seed down the line, maybe 1 seed every quarter inch or so.
 I use a chop stick to help place them.